(888) 448-0302 Talk to a recovery specialist 24/7

 Comprehensive, Continuous, Integrated System of Care Model

 The treatment of dual diagnosis is an area that urgently needs more research.
 Every dual diagnosis case is unique and complex and it takes a highly trained medical professional to accurately diagnose and treat this crippling combination.
 Dr. Kenneth Minkoff, Clinical Assistant Professor of Psychiatry at Harvard Medical School, pioneered a new approach incorporating mental health treatment with addiction treatment called the Comprehensive Continuous Integrated System of Care (CCISC) Model.
-This unique care model provides a framework for medical professionals to follow in order to match dual-diagnosis cases with the appropriate support.
-Hopefully, Dr. Minkoff’s work on the treatment of dual diagnosis will continue to impact the delivery of services.
+This unique care model provides medical professionals a framework to match dual-diagnosis cases with the appropriate support.
+Hopefully, Dr. Minkoff’s work on treating dual diagnosis will continue to impact the delivery of services.

 Find a Treatment Center for Dual Diagnosis

-Today, there are many addiction treatment centers that can treat dual diagnoses.
-If you’re struggling with a drug or alcohol addiction and a mental health disorder all at once, don’t go at it alone.
+Today, many addiction treatment centers can treat dual diagnoses.
+If you’re struggling with a drug or alcohol addiction and a mental health disorder, don’t go at it alone.
 Pick up the phone and call 888-448-0302 to speak to a recovery specialist at Landmark Recovery.
-One of our team members is available 24/7 to provide you with more information on dual diagnoses, and also talk you through the admissions process.
+One of our team members is available 24/7 to provide more information on dual diagnoses and talk you through the admissions process.
 Visit our locations page to find a treatment center near you.

 recovery specialist available 24 hours a day at landmark recovery